 - A Lady on Each Arm

 - Large Ham: He certainly likes playing with this.
 He was quite hammy during the first years of P-Model but hammed down a lot over the years so that he is The Stoic since the mid-80s.
 His music on the other hand is just as hammy as electronic music can get.
 He is able to combine The Stoic persona with a unique hammy delivery in his most bombastic songs like Forces.
-Yes, he's a stoic Large Ham.
+Yes, he's a Cold Ham.

 - Loudness War: Unfortunately his albums are mixed loudly and even clipping is common.